teog0001/teog0001/README.md

 - 👋 Hi, I’m Connie
 - 👀 I’m interested in Data Science and Football, looking to mirror both to formulate insights and create value to clubs , teams and national football associations
 - 🌱 I’m a recent graduate of General Assembly Data Science Immersive
-- 💞️ I’m looking to collaborate on projects utilising event data in football
+- 💞️ I’m looking to collaborate on projects utilising event,tracking, video data in football
 - 📫 Link me up on Github, Linkedin, Instagram

 <!---